Welcome to today's edition of the Rush 24-7 podcast.

 Think about it this way.

-I tell you what, this is this is so classic.
+I tell you what, this is so classic.

-We have a feminist female, uh Ruth Marcus, who is writing of her disdain for strong men, and now going to an age-old stereotype cliche.
+We have a feminist female, Ruth Marcus, who is writing of her disdain for strong men and now going to an age-old stereotype cliché.

-The undisputed manliness of the Bush White House stands in contrast to its predecessors in Wannabees.
+The undisputed manliness of the Bush White House stands in contrast to its predecessors and wannabes.

-If Republicans are the Daddy Party and the Democrats of the Mommy Party, the Clinton White House often operated like Mansfield's vision of an estrogen fueled coffee clutch, indecisive and undisciplined.
+If Republicans of the Daddy Party and the Democrats of the Mommy Party, the Clinton White House often operated like Mansfield's vision of an estrogen-fueled coffee clotch, indecisive and undisciplined.

 What do you want us to become?

-You mean that we would do well to become more like a bunch of shrill, gutless, pandering socialist liberal democrats, like I served in Vietnam John Carey or Jimmy Carter successfully fighting off the killer rabbit, or Bill Clinton, who had to read the polls to find out how to get dressed when he went on vacation.
+You mean that we would do well to become more like a bunch of shrill, gutless, pandering socialist liberal Democrats like I served in Vietnam John Kerry or Jimmy Carter successfully fighting off the killer rabbit or Bill Clinton who had to read the polls to find out how to get dressed when he went on vacation.

 Is that what you're saying?